forrtproject/forrtproject.github.io/content/awards/awards.md

 <br>

-In 2022, FORRT has received a ***Grant-in-Aid award*** from the Society for the Improvement of Psychological Science for the FORRT's Neurodiversity initiative, receiving $1250.
+In 2022, FORRT has received a ***Grant-In-Aid to Reduce Barriers to Improving Psychological Science*** from the Society for the Improvement of Psychological Science for the FORRT's Neurodiversity initiative, receiving $1250.

 <br>